quantumgardener/dayone-to-obsidian/README.md

 # dayone-to-obsidian
 Convert a [Day One](https://dayoneapp.com/) JSON export into individual entries for [Obsidian](https://obsidian.md).
 Each entry is created as a separate page.

-It was created for my own use and is unlikely to be modified now that it has served it's purpose.
+> *This repository is no longer being monitored.
+The code remains available for the use of others, but no support will be given.*

 ## Requirements
 * Python 3